Martin Wong: Personal life

 Wong was openly gay.
 In 1994 Wong was diagnosed with AIDS.
 With his health in decline following the diagnosis, he moved back to San Francisco.
 He died under the care of his parents in their San Francisco home at the age of 53 from an AIDS related illness on August 12, 1999.
 Miguel Piñero, Wong's former partner, died a decade earlier in 1988 from cirrhosis.

 Wong's aunt, Eleanor "Nora" Wong, was an active participant in the San Francisco Chinese nightclub scene in the 1940s.
 She most notably had a host of duties, including principal singer, at Forbidden City.

 Legacy

-Wong was acknowledged in a New York Times obituary as an artist "whose meticulous visionary realism is among the lasting legacies of New York's East Village art scene of the 1980s".
-Critical esteem has sustained since his death, and Wong's works can be found in collections worldwide, including the collections of the Metropolitan Museum of Art, the de Young Museum, the Bronx Museum of the Arts, the Syracuse University Art Collection and in the cities of New York and San Francisco.
-The Martin Wong Papers reside at the Fales Library, New York University, and include among other things sketchbooks, correspondence, biographical documents, videocassette recordings, photographs, graffiti-related materials, and parts of Wong's personal library.